jasongief/PSP_CVPR_2021/README.md

 - Test:
 > CUDA_VISIBLE_DEVICES=0 python weakly_supervised_main.py --model_name PSP --threshold=0.095 --trained_model_path ./model/PSP_weakly.pt

-**Note:** The pre-trained model can be downloaded [here](https://drive.google.com/drive/folders/1YEyEH6e988v1NUwwVYohrwY2DSpVtVoT?usp=sharing) and it should be placed into the ``model`` folder.
-With the pre-trained model, the AVE localization accuracy can achieve 78.0% and 73.9% under the fully and weakly supervised settings, respectively.
-This result is slightly higher than that we reported in the arxiv paper (77.8% and 73.5%).
-If you would like to train from scratch for the both settings, you may adjust the threshold value or initialization method to further improve performance.
+**Note:** The pre-trained models can be downloaded [here](https://drive.google.com/drive/folders/1YEyEH6e988v1NUwwVYohrwY2DSpVtVoT?usp=sharing) and they should be placed into the ``model`` folder.
+With the pre-trained models, the AVE localization accuracy can achieve 78.0% and 73.9% under the fully and weakly supervised settings, respectively.
+This result is slightly higher than that we reported in the paper (77.8% and 73.5%).
+If you would like to train from scratch for the both settings, you may make adjustment to further improve the performance.